 In a hard-hitting battle between the big giants, Microsoft Azure and Amazon Web Services, the former seems to have garnered the crown of success, astonishing all, as per the latest survey released by the end of March 2017.
-It was carried out by the UBM Research center and authorized by Sumo Logic, data analytics provider.
+It was carried out by the UBM Research Center and authorized by Sumo Logic, a data analytics provider.

-The research was based on and over 230 IT professionals of companies having more than 500 employees.
+The research was based on over 230 IT professionals from companies having more than 500 employees.
 Research revealed that 80 percent of enterprises are either into cloud solutions or planning to switch.
 The research figures also provided a surprising fact that many companies are using more than one cloud service.

-Even the growing popularity of DevOps is also not unknown to us.
+Even the growing popularity of DevOps is not unknown to us.
 It is a combination of software development and information technology operations brought together for better and automated software application development and deployment.
-The UBM Research found in its survey that 68 percent are either planning to adopt DevOps or have already adopted.
+The UBM Research found in its survey that 68 percent are either planning to adopt DevOps or have already adopted it.
 42 percent of the researched users are said to have deployed applications more frequently than in the past, while only 8 percent said they are deploying applications less than, what they did earlier.

-Moreover, the pain points like migrating applications and data migration are felt by a total of 15 percent of the adopters, 8 percent by the traditional IT infrastructure and 7 percent by those managing cloud-based apps and operations.
+Moreover, the pain points like migrating applications and data migration are felt by a total of 15 percent of the adopters, 8 percent by the traditional IT infrastructure, and 7 percent by those managing cloud-based apps and operations.